 Every year, these lectures occur during the last two or three weeks of the spring semester.

-Each student that is graduating will need choose a topic to speak about.
-It is suggested that student consult with their former professors regarding what are good topics.
+Each student that is graduating will need to choose a topic to speak about.
+It is suggested that student consults with their former professors regarding what are good topics.

 Early in the semester, the undergraduate coordinator will ask that everyone who is planning to graduate in the current year: either in May, August or December to e-mail them so that they can compile a list of who will be speaking.